 Chapter One: Aqua

 Boreas yawned as he stared off at the passing riverbanks, bored out of his skull.
-There was absolutely nothing to do on the small motorboat except to be bored.
-Earlier that day, when they were chasing Team Plasma, the excitement of the chase had meant there was no time for boredom, but now that they had escaped Boreas really noticed how long and boring the way back to Driftveil was.
-He could not even play with Black, his trainer, as he was too busy steering the boat.
-Maybe I should just ask him to return me to my pokéball, Boreas thought, at least I'll be out of the direct sunlight in there.
+There was absolutely nothing to do on the small motorboat except being bored.
+Earlier that day, the excitement of the chase had left no time for boredom, but now that Team Plasma had escaped, Boreas really noticed how long the way back to Driftveil was.
+He couldn't even play with Black, his trainer, as he was too busy steering the boat.
+Maybe I should just ask him to return me to my pokéball, thought Boreas, at least I'll be out of the direct sunlight in there.

-Boreas sighed and stared off at the riverbanks again, but this time something caught his eye.
-They were passing by a small rock in the river and on the rock a very cute Vaporeon was sunning.
-Her shapely body was covered in blue fur that sparkled in the Sun, her finned tail was about as long as her body, and when she looked up as the boat passed her Boreas saw she had a lovely face.
-She smiled and winked at him, and Boreas felt as if his heart had stopped and his blood was boiling.
-He tried to greet her back in some way, but only managed an awkward nod and something that was supposed to be a charming smile but probably looked more like two fishermen had caught their hooks in each of the corners of his mouth and were now trying to haul him in.
-It had been a long time since he had last seen another Eevee, let alone one as pretty as this Vaporeon, so Boreas yearned to go talk to her, but the boat had already passed and they were moving away from her.
+Boreas sighed and stared at the riverbanks again, but this time something caught his eye.
+They were passing by a small rock in the river, and on the rock was a very cute Vaporeon, sunning.
+Her shapely body was covered in blue fur that sparkled in the Sun, her finned tail was about as long as the rest of her body, and when she looked up as the boat passed Boreas saw she had a lovely face.
+She smiled and winked at him, and Boreas felt as if his heart had stopped and his blood was boiling, and blushed under his fur.
+He tried to greet her back in some way, but only managed an awkward nod and something that was supposed to be a charming smile but probably looked more like two fishermen had caught their hooks in the corners of his mouth and were now trying to reel him in.
+It had been a long time since he had last seen another Eevee, let alone one as pretty as this Vaporeon, so Boreas yearned to go talk to her.
+Unfortunately the boat had already passed and they were moving away.

-"Black, stop the boat, I want to talk to that Vaporeon," Boreas said to his trainer, but of course Black didn't understand a word of it, being human.
+"Black, stop the boat; I want to talk to that Vaporeon," Boreas said to his trainer, who didn't understand a word of it, as usual.

 "Not now, Boreas," he said, "Let me just focus on steering, or we'll end up on a rock."